-4.5 In April, 710 children attended an early year's provider.
+3.16 In April, 710 children attended an early year's provider.
 To support sustainability, East Sussex has paid an additional £177,500 to support those nurseries, pre-schools and childminders who remained open.
 There are 98 settings open, caring for 467 children.

-Digital Devices for Disadvantaged Children to access Remote Education

-4.6 In April, the Department for Education (DfE) announced a major package of support for vulnerable and disadvantaged children and young people across England.
-It will provide digital devices (laptops and tablets) and internet access for some disadvantaged children and young people who do not currently have access to them.
+Digital Devices for Disadvantaged Children to access Remote Education devices (laptops and tablets) and internet access for some disadvantaged children and young people who do not currently have access to them.
 Eligible children and young people include care leavers, children and young people aged 0 to 19 with a social worker and disadvantaged year 10 pupils.
 East Sussex has been given 129 devices and 56 routers for disadvantaged year 10 pupils within maintained schools (academies receive directly from the DfE).
 A further 1,187 devices and 170 4G dongles will be allocated to vulnerable children in social care.
 East Sussex County Council was the first authority to identify their children and complete the return to the DfE, thereby securing an early release of equipment to our vulnerable children.